casper-network/docs-archive/theory/abstract-consensus.rst

    1. take the collection of all honest validators in :math:`ps`
    2. restrict to collection of validators that created at least one message
-   3. for every validator - find its latest message
+   3. for every validator - find its latest message with non-empty vote
    4. sum latest messages by weight - this end up with a mapping :math:`total–votes: C \to Int` - for every consensus value :math:`c` it returns the sum of weights of validators voting for :math:`c`
    5. find all points :math:`c ∈ C` such that :math:`total–votes` has maximum value at :math:`c`
    6. using total order on :math:`C`, from elements found in previous step pick maximum element :math:`cmax`